Cornell Supplemental Application

 Yes, all supporting documents are due by October 15th.
 Our admissions committee begins reading right away, so your application may be considered incomplete if all your documents are not in our office in time.

 If you can get an evaluation from someone, you are welcome to list experiences as far back as you can go.
-However, we do ask that you list up to 5 of your "most significant" experiences on the Cornell Supplemental application that you can also provide letters of evaluation.
+However, we do ask for those experiences you list as your most significant on the Cornell Supplemental Application that letters of evaluation be provided.

 What is the Admissions Committee looking for in a letter of evaluation?